 The Provost Church, originally dedicated to Saint Leonard of Limoges, is sited at the highest point of the inhabited area on sharply sloping land.
 It was built in the second half of the thirteenth century, at a time when the Commune of Monticchiello was expanding (well over 1,000 inhabitants, as opposed to today’s 300).
 Its architecture represents a transition between Romanesque and Gothic.

-The plan of the church is T-shaped, facing san__cristoforoalmost exactly east, with a rectangular apse flanked by two similarly-shaped chapels.
+The plan of the church is T-shaped, facing almost exactly east, with a rectangular apse flanked by two similarly-shaped chapels.
 This is a typical design of Burgundy-style Romanesque-Gothic as introduced into Italy by the Cistercian order of monks.

 The well-preserved exterior of the building presents high walls carefully constructed of squared-off blocks of local sandstone, with very little decoration.
 Along the sides of the nave there are six tall round-topped windows, of which only two are open.